 This list answers the questions, "What famous chefs are from France?" and "Who are the greatest French chefs?"You can click on the names of the famous chefs of France in order to get more information about each one.
 If you're a food lover then use this list of popular French chefs to discover some new cooks.

-Alain Ducasse is a Monégasque chef.
-He formerly held French nationality.
-He operates a number of restaurants including Alain Ducasse at The Dorchester which holds three stars in the Michelin Guide.... more
+- Alain Ducasse (French: [alɛ̃ dykas]; born 13 September 1956) is a French-born Monégasque chef.
+He operates a number of restaurants including Alain Ducasse at The Dorchester which holds three stars (the top ranking) in the Michelin Guide.... more

-Restaurant: Louis XV, Alain Ducasse, Jules Vernesee more on Alain Ducasse
+- Restaurant: Louis XV, Alain Ducasse, Jules Verne

-- Restaurant: Le Faisan d'Or, Le Restaurant Français, Le Petit Moulin Rougesee more on Auguste Escoffier
+- Restaurant: Le Faisan d'Or, Le Restaurant Français, Le Petit Moulin Rouge